supranational/blst/bindings/go/README.md

 After running generate.py, `go build` and `go test` can be run as usual.
 Cgo will compile `server.c`, which includes the required C implementation files, and `assembly.S`, which includes approprate pre-generated assembly code for the platform.
 To compile on Windows one has to have MinGW gcc on the %PATH%.

+If the test or target application crashes with an "illegal instruction" exception [after copying to an older system], set `CGO_CFLAGS` environment variable to `‑D__BLST_PORTABLE__` prior build.
+You might need to execute `go clean -cache` to make it work.

 ## Usage
 There are two primary modes of operation that can be chosen based on type definitions in the application.